New South Wales federal redistribution

 Accordingly, the augmented Electoral Commission decided that the Division of North Sydney would be abolished.

-Objections referring to this matter: More than 110 objections received were concerned with the electoral division(s) in which the suburbs of Carlingford, Epping and North Epping are located.
+Objections referring to this matter: More than 110 objections received were concerned with the electorate(s) in which the suburbs of Carlingford, Epping and North Epping are located.
 These will be listed individually in the final report of the augmented Electoral Commission.

 Comments on objections referring to this matter: COB3 – Brian and Orma Downs, COB4 – Samuel Chu, COB25 – Anonymous 32, COB26 – Anonymous 33 and COB129 – Mathew Tse